-We seek out Chicago's top brunch restaurants every Sunday, but this isn't any ordinary weekend.
-For something a bit more hands-on, check out the Social Table, where you'll whip up a family-style breakfast feast with your best gals.
-Choose from dishes like breakfast strata, fluffy Japanese-style pancakes and chorizo-pepper potato hash, and then work with a talented chef instructor to pull it all together.
+Brunch is a bachelorette weekend necessity, and at the Social Table, you and your crew will take over the kitchen to whip up a family-style feast.
+Choose from dishes like breakfast strata, fluffy Japanese-style pancakes and chorizo-pepper potato hash, and then work with a chef instructor to pull it all together.
 The kitchen and cozy dining room are yours for the morning.
 Priced at $85 per person, each menu offers the option of batched breakfast cocktails for an additional cost, but the kitchen is also BYOB-friendly if you prefer to stock up on your own bubbly before you go.

 Working with a small group?
 Go all in at AIRE Ancient Baths, a wildly different spa experience in Chicago.
 The stunning subterranean space, which is built inside an old factory in River West, looks like a hidden bunker designed for peaceful retreats.
 Once inside—and with an appointment—guests can enjoy numerous baths of different temperatures and indulge in spa treatments called "rituals."
 Detox in the relaxation area, rest on warm marble stones, go swimming in hot and cold tubs and finish your afternoon with a relaxing massage.

 If you're looking for a one-stop shop to keep your group entertained for an entire evening, check in at the Chicago Athletic Association, a stunning hotel in the Loop.
 Start with an upscale dinner at the Cherry Circle Room, where you'll find oysters by the half-dozen, beef tartare, risotto and a stacked cheeseburger.
 From there, loosen things up with frozen cocktails and a rousing round of shuffleboard in the Game Room.
 End the night with a round of drinks at Cindy's, the hotel's rooftop bar, which offers prime outdoor space, sweeping views of the city and cozy fireplaces.